 Although Laski now believed from his broadly Marxist outlook that sovereignty served to underpin the vested economic interests, an article he published in 1939 indicates his belief that those states, aware that their destruction was imminent from either hostile states or uprisings from their own working classes, would agree to some form of compromise.
 This was his doctrine of revolution by consent.

 Although Laski’s proposal for the Labour Party National Executive Committee (NEC) lacked any reference to functionalism, he was clearly not advocating international federalism either.
 This reflects his continuing opposition to federalism within states.
 In the same year that he offered his proposal he argued that in the era of capitalist decline federalism was obsolete in the US political system because a strong central government was necessary to safeguard the interests of the populace in general.
 The federal system had produced a situation in which some states, dominated as they were by the capitalist interests of big business, hindered attempts by progressive presidents to govern in the interests of all.
 Approximately two-thirds of the way through the article he announced that he was ‘not arguing that the administration of government services ought to be centralized’.
 He offered no indication of what sort of system should replace federalism.
 It seems he was careful not to offer advice on systemic political change which might damage the prospects of radical reform.
-The absence of functionalism in his international proposals seems to indicate concern, given the likely opposition to such radical reform from capitalist interests, not to damage the chance of achieving revolution by consent.
-His published work during and after the Second World War indicates, however, that while he had turned his attention to the more urgent necessities he had not abandoned functionalism. hile continuing to see sovereignty in terms of class dominance and artificial unity, began to express more overtly his uncertainty regarding the best geographical organisation for international society.
+The absence of functionalism in his international proposals seems likewise to indicate concern, given the likely opposition to such radical reform from capitalist interests, not to damage the chance of achieving revolution by consent.
+His published work during and after the Second World War indicates, however, that while he had turned his attention to the more urgent necessities he had not abandoned functionalism.

+Laski’s internationalism in the 1940s

+Laski continued to work academically and politically in the 1940s at a rate that belied his failing health.
+For many years he served on the Labour Party’s ACIQ.
+During the Second World War he worked on the International Sub-Committee of the party’s NEC, which took the ACIQ’s place.
+While continuing to see sovereignty in terms of class dominance and artificial unity, he began to express more overtly his uncertainty regarding the best geographical organisation for international society.
 In 1940 he considered in Where Do We Go From Here? whether this should involve world-wide expression, as in the League, ‘or whether it should attempt the more modest form of a series of regional systems of states closely linked by territorial contiguity, or whether the second may best be built within the framework of the first, I do not pretend to decide’.
 What was nevertheless clear was that the complexity of world government would be far greater than had been imagined in the days of the League.
-He believe that functionalism of some sort was necessary.
+He began to believe once again that functionalism of some sort was necessary.
 There would be ‘some functions which will require territorial organs operating over a special and relatively narrow area, while others will require ad hoc bodies whose power of decision controls all activities universally within the area with which it is concerned’.
 His functionalist ideas were thus enquiries rather than theories.
 This would remain the case for the remainder of his life.